-Have you identified which groups are (at risk of being) left behind within Leaving No One Bethe intervention area (country, region) and from what they are excluded? hind 🐣 Have you analysed why they are left behind (considering intersecting factors / underlying causes)? ✓ Have you formulated clear definitions or criteria for poverty, marginalization, exclusion, ...? ✓ Does your analysis include the perspectives of those (at risk of being) left behind? ✓ Have you conducted a gender analysis which examines the differences in women's and men's needs, roles and responsibilities, daily routines and activities, and access to and control over resources, services and decisionmaking, including those that lead to social and economic inequalities?
-Have you gained a solid understanding of the important interlinkages in the system in which you are working (see also illustration of some SDG interlinkages in Figure 4)? ✓ How are these issues linked?
-What are important co-benefits and tradeoffs (e.g. what is the relationship between the main environmental and the main social, economic and institutional issues of the place of the intervention?
-How do the main environmental factors influence the socio-economic situation of the intervention area, and how does the socio-economic situation impact the environment?)
-Examples of environmental characteristics that influence the socio-economic Interconnectedness & situation are: indivisibility A soil type, access to the sea, the presence of mineral ores, etc. can influence the local development of specific economic activities Climate change can lower the production rates, leading to poverty and/or population migration Some contaminants can be dangerous to human health Examples of social and economic factors that impact the environment are: Local population's lifestyle (transportation, waste, pollution, etc.) Agricultural practices Level of industrialization Level of interest of local authorities for environmental management Do you have a solid understanding of the relevant actors and their relation-Multi-stakeholder partships in the system in which you are working? nerships (MSPs) 49 Is the context-analysis co-created by the relevant (local) actors and does it include their perspectives?
+✓ Have you formulated clear definitions or criteria for poverty, marginaliza- tion, exclusion,? ✓ Does your analysis include the perspectives of those (at risk of being) left behind? ✓ Have you conducted a gender analysis which examines the differences in women's and men's needs, roles and responsibilities, daily routines and activities, and access to and control over resources, services and decision- making, including those that lead to social and economic inequalities? ✓ Have you gained a solid understanding of the important interlinkages in the system in which you are working (see also illustration of some SDG inter- linkages in Figure 4)? ✓ How are these issues linked?
+What are important co-benefits and trade- offs (e.g. what is the relationship between the main environmental and the main social, economic and institutional issues of the place of the interven- tion?
+How do the main environmental factors influence the socio-economic situation of the intervention area, and how does the socio-economic situa- tion impact the environment?)
+Examples of environmental characteristics that influence the socio-economic Interconnectedness & indivisibility A soil type, access to the sea, the presence of mineral ores, etc. can influ- ence the local development of specific economic activities Climate change can lower the production rates, leading to poverty and/or papulation migration. population migration Some contaminants can be dangerous to human health Examples of social and economic factors that impact the environment are: Examples of social and economic factors that impact the environment are.
+Local population's lifestyle (transportation, waste, pollution, etc.) Agricultural practices Level of industrialization Level of interest of local authorities for environmental management Multi otokob oldan want ✓ Do you have a solid understanding of the relevant actors and their relation- Multi-stakeholder part- ships in the system in which you are working? nerships (MSPs) 🗘 ✓ Is the context-analysis co-created by the relevant (local) actors and does it include their perspectives?

-Module 2: Impact statement, theory of change and project strategy
+Module 2: Project strategy (Impact statement and theory of change )